Facebook App Advertising: 8 Tips for Great Campaigns

 |may be more efficient for you as the VO audience pool becomes oversaturated||VO is a more finite audience than AEO, and will reach audience saturation more quickly.|

 |should be more efficient for new audiences and new creative|

 |2-3 times the cost of a mobile app install||2-3 times the cost of app event bidding|

-So how can you manage these difference?
-Create two campaigns: one for each bidding type.
+So how can you manage these differences?
+Create two Facebook ad campaigns: one for each bidding type.
 Then watch the campaigns carefully, and move budget to whichever one performs best.

 The bidding structure you pick can make a big difference in results.
-But the only way to know what will work for you is to test.
+But the only way to know what will work for you is with testing.

 So here are your options: Automatic or manual bidding.

 Automatic bids are designed to meet your campaign goals for the lowest cost, while manual bidding lets you have more control over your cost per acquisition on Facebook.

 Here’s where the settings are during campaign setup:

 Unfortunately, you can’t always get an apples-to-apples comparison of how the two types of bidding compare.
 Value bidding currently uses automatic bidding only, though we expect that to change soon, as manual bidding is in beta.
 In the meantime, try using manual bidding for app events.
 We’ve found it tends to work better than when we use it with automatic bidding.